Neir's Tavern: Preservation

 Woodhaven residents and other preservationists have unsuccessfully petitioned the City of New York to grant the tavern official status as a New York City Landmarks Preservation Commission.
 Gordon points to the city's failure to bestow landmark status on the bar as evidence of "the oligarchy of the Manhattan-centric system."
-Locals have rallied around the bar after its sale in December 2018 to an LLC whose managers reportedly professed unawareness of the bar's history.
+Locals have rallied around the bar after the sale of the building in December 2018 to an LLC whose managers reportedly professed unawareness of the bar's history.
 A local resident and Woodhaven booster has said, "I do a lot of walking tours and I’m sick of saying, 'This is where something used to be.' [...]
 I don’t ever want to say 'That's where Neir’s Tavern used to be.'"

-In popular culture
+In literature and the arts

-Scenes from the film Goodfellas were shot in the bar, as were scenes from Tower Heist.
+Scenes from the film Goodfellas were shot in the bar (14% of the film is set in Neirs), as were scenes from Tower Heist.
+According to local legend, the gangsters portrayed in the film Goodfellas did actually gather at Neirs.
+It attracts tourists due to its connection with the movie, and its history.
+Anthony Bourdain visited Neir's in 2017 and featured Neir's on his show Parts Unknown.

 According to some sources, Mae West made her first professional appearances here, although other sources dispute this as unconfirmed legend.
-Neir's Tavern itself avers the Mae West connection and offers a hamburger dish called "Mae West".
-Locals claim that gangsters portrayed in the film Goodfellas actually used the spot as a preferred watering hole, more recently it attracts tourists due to its celebrity status and is known for hosting youth breakfasts and fundraisers along with community meetings.
+Neir's Tavern itself avers the Mae West connection.
+Neir's offers a cocktail called called "Mae West Punch".